-- “Bible” or “Tradition” (’24).
+- On “Bible” or “Tradition”.
 The Catholic Church added the Bible to the Church.
 When Jesus ascended to heaven he never asked his followers to read his book because there was no book.
-Instead, Jesus left behind 12 men, one of them carrying the keys of the Kingdom.
-The Bible is a product of the Sacred Tradition produced by the teachings and practices of the first Christians.
+Instead, Jesus left a Church The Bible is a product of the Sacred Tradition of that Church.

-- Believing is enough, or may be not! (’55).
+- On Faith Alone.
 Protestants usually use Acts 16:31 to support their teaching that believing in the Lord is enough to be saved.
-But the Bible never says believing “is enough”.
+But the Bible never says believing “is enough“.
 In the contrary, it is by works that a man is justified, and not by faith only (James 2:24).
-Believing is only enough in emergency situations.
-A non-Christian, if dying and has one minute to live, it is enough to profess that he believes in Jesus and he will be saved.
+Believing could only be enough in emergency situations.
+For example, a dying non-Christian who has one minute to live, it is enough to profess that he believes in Jesus and he will be saved.
 But in normal situations when we have years to live, we have to believe and follow Christ’s teachings.

 - Not Believing means Disobeying.
 The opposite of belief is not disbelief but disobedience.
 “Whoever believes in the Son has eternal life; whoever disobeys the Son will not see life, but must endure God’s wrath.”
 (John 3:36)